Ozymandias314/adaptive-hermite-refinement/README.md

 ## Open Questions (assignee)
 1. Do higher level moments have more spatial dimensions?
 (Alex)
 2. Do we save intermediate moment values or only care about the final result?
-(Alex) Ans: If intermediate means at different timesteps, then yes, probably as a data file every n timesteps, controlled by user.
+(Alex) Ans: If intermediate means at different timesteps, then yes, probably as a data file every n timesteps, controlled by user. (should not just be stored as giant array, that would be ridiculous)

 ## Governing Equations